vladbarosan/func-go/README.md

 ### Run locally without containers

-- Build the worker and the samples: `build.sh`
+- Build the worker and the samples: `build.sh native bundle`
 - Get and install the [functions runtime](https://github.com/Azure/azure-functions-host) per instructions in that repo.
 - Set environment variables: